top of page

 Flexible Farm Loans—Financing to individual agricultural businesses for equipment, infrastructure improvements, land acquisition, working capital, or marketing.
 Terms vary per project, but commonly range from 36-60 months, 5-10% interest, with 3-6 month deferment periods.

-Steward Regenerative Capital—Short-term bridge loans designed to provide a diverse collection of farmers and food producers with swift access to the capital so they can keep growing.
+Steward Regenerative Capital—Short-term bridge loans designed to provide a diverse collection of farmers and food producers with swift access to capital so they can keep growing.
 Funding can mean being able to take advantage of time-sensitive opportunities like securing land, urgent equipment repairs, or buying livestock at auction.
 Participating lenders earn fixed 4.5% interest on a short 9-month term.

 2. Small Business Loans for farms

-This is a more traditional funding option but it isn't for everyone.
+This is a more traditional funding option, but it isn't for everyone.

 3. Crowdfunding for Farms